search

 If there are people in your whānau at higher risk of becoming very unwell if they catch whooping cough, then everyone you live may be provided with antibiotics.

-• Some groups at higher risk of becoming very unwell if they catch whooping cough
+• Some groups who are at higher risk of becoming very unwell if they catch whooping cough

 Young children – especially babies under a year old – can become very ill and even die from whooping cough.